 However, when the gift of feedback is given, accept it graciously and use it to strengthen and benefit the relationship with your team members.
 They will appreciate the leader’s efforts, and when you then act on the feedback trust will be built!

-These 5 suggestions are a good starting point in developing your leadership effectiveness as a virtual leader.
+These 5.5 suggestions are a good starting point in developing your leadership effectiveness as a virtual leader.
 Integrating them into your leadership approach will help engage your team and generate better results.
-It also will help to avoid falling into the “micro-management trap” which will make life more enjoyable for the leader and the team!
+It also will help to avoid falling into the “micro-management trap” and makes life more enjoyable for the leader and the team!

 Lead well, stay safe, and help your team to succeed!
 If you would like to explore additional ideas about effective leadership or business strategy let’s talk!